Tommibjo/Spring-example/README.md

  ## Usage

- There is no usage.
+ There is no real usage.
 Though this project was usefull for me:
  I am learning ABC:s of Spring framework (i.e. About beanfactory, XML conf, injections)